Pension planning 2026

 Can I move to Schwyz before withdrawing my pillar 3a?

 Yes — and it's a known optimisation.
 The cantonal tariff that applies is the canton where the 3a vested-benefits account sits at withdrawal.
 Moving the account to a Schwyz-based provider before withdrawal triggers the Schwyz tariff.
 Tax authorities have not generally challenged this arrangement, but some cantons run anti-abuse provisions if the move is purely tax-motivated and residency stays elsewhere.
-Hans's review checks the specific arrangement against current cantonal practice.
+Nicole's review checks the specific arrangement against current cantonal practice.

 What's a vested benefits account (Freizügigkeitskonto)?